roflmuffin/loot-filters/README.md

 * name / id
 * value
 * quantity of stacked items
+* whether an item is tradeable

 Items that match a particular set of conditions can be configured to display in various ways:
 * show/hide
-* display colors - text, background, and border
+* display colors - text, background, border, and more

-* text extensions - show value, show despawn
-* show/hide lootbeam
+* show a lootbeam
 * notifications

 The teaser image at the top of this README provides an example of what is possible with loot filters.